-Aquariums are dependable family travel stops because they’re easy to navigate, packed with visual “wow,” and typically work for a wide range of ages.
-This guide ranks 10 top aquariums in the U.S. with family logistics in mind, then shows you how to choose the right one and build it into a smooth half-day or full-day plan.
+Aquariums are reliable stops for family travel: they’re easy to move through, full of visual impact, and usually appealing to a wide range of ages.
+This guide ranks 10 top aquariums in the U.S. with family logistics in mind, then shows you how to choose the right one and fold it into a smooth half-day or full-day plan.

 At a glance